daveseff/puppetlabs-aws/README.md

 ##### `security_groups`

-Optional.

-The security groups with which to associate the instance.

-Accepts an array of security group names.
+##### `egress`
+*Optional* Rules for egress traffic.
+Accepts an array.
+If no egress rules are specified, the security group will default to ALL outbound traffic allowed.

 ##### `tags`